mediamonks/muban/docs/14-connectors.md

 + Step 4: Bridge the twig to handlebars, through handlebars include function.
 + Step 5: Update the assets (css/js).

-#### Step 1 - Creating entities.
+#### Step 1 - Creating entities
-On step 1 we assume that you use Paragraphs Drupal Module (https://www.drupal.org/project/paragraphs) in order to buid your components.
+On step 1 we assume that you use [Paragraphs Drupal Module](https://www.drupal.org/project/paragraphs) in order to buid your components.
 Let's assume that you already created a paragraph (paragraph machine name: c01_hero) that contains:

 + Title [field_title] [textfield]